bgascon/papa_shoe_horns/README.md

 ## Project Overview

-The current [site](www.papashoehorns.com) is a simple, and somewhat unappealing wordpress site that I wanted to modernize and hopefully implement Shopify to eliminate the need to purchase through PayPal.
-I want to showcase the unique backstory of the brand and streamline the entire site into less pages, leading to less clicks overall.
+The current [site](https://www.papashoehorns.com) is a simple, and somewhat unappealing wordpress site that I wanted to modernize and hopefully implement Shopify to eliminate the need to purchase through PayPal.
+I want to showcase the unique backstory of the brand and streamline the entire site into less pages, leading to less clicks to navigate through the site.

 ## Project Design